cruffenach/CRLoom/README.md

                  error:(NSError**)error;
 ```

-A cache can be provided to be used as a first check place for existing objects when processing this data into `NSManagedObject`'s.
+A cache can be provided to be used as a first check place for existing objects when processing this data into `NSManagedObject`s.
 Providing a cache here will ensure that those shared objects when created or retrieved for the first time will be held in a cache to reduce the total amount of fetch requests made.

 #### Finding Objects